Uga (mascot): Uga as part of the team

 Uga travels with the team and stays in the same hotel as the players, in his own room with the Seilers.
-Uga attended the Rose Bowl in 2018, becoming the first ever playoff Uga.
-Uga X flew to Pasadena, California, with the team, attending all team events, supporting the football team through their playoff run in the 2017–2018 season.
+Uga X attended the Rose Bowl in 2018, becoming the first ever playoff Uga.
+He flew to Pasadena, California, with the team, attending all team events, supporting the football team through their playoff run in the 2017–2018 season.